Academic Participation/Professional Development and Tuition Waiver Fund

 Sessional Lecturers have access to the Employee and Family Assistance Program, providing confidential counselling, legal support, and financial planning resources.
 Training Services provides online and instructor-led software training courses.

-Summary of the Health, Dental, and Life Insurance Benefits
+Health, Dental, and Life Insurance Benefits

 Employer Proposal Eligibility

 University of Saskatchewan employees in-scope of CUPE 3287 who are not eligible under the university’s other benefits programs.

 Effective September 1, 2016 coverage begins on the initial appointment date as stated in your letter of offer.

 - Basic Life Insurance $30,000 during the course of the appointment(s)